GiuffreLab/awx-operator/README.md

 # Release Version to install

 This set of instructions should install the latest release of AWX.
-As of `03.29.2022` it will install the following
+As of `04.16.2022` it will install the following

-AWX-Operator for kubernetes release version `0.19.0`
+AWX-Operator for kubernetes release version `0.20.0`

-AWX release version `20.0.1`
+AWX release version `20.1.0`

+It has been tested on the following server distrobutions
+- `Ubuntu`
+- `Rocky Linux`
+- `Debian`
+- `Fedora`

 # Pre-requisite